Smart Station

 The Smart Station consists of the following main components:

-- Sensor Processing: Handles input from the light sensor (LDR) to detect ambient brightness and trigger playback.
+Handles input from the light sensor (LDR) to detect ambient brightness and trigger actions. - User Interface:

-- Visual Feedback: Drives the RGB LED to indicate system status and provide music-synced visuals.
+Drives an RGB LED to indicate system status and provides music-synced visuals on the OLED Equalizer screen. - Time Management:

 Connections: